Azure/bicep-types-az/generated/containerservice/microsoft.containerservice/2021-07-01/types.md

 * **nodeTaints**: string[]: The taints added to new nodes during node pool create and scale.
 For example, key=value:NoSchedule.
 * **orchestratorVersion**: string: As a best practice, you should upgrade all node pools in an AKS cluster to the same Kubernetes version.
 The node pool version must have the same major version as the control plane.
 The node pool minor version must be within two minor versions of the control plane version.
 The node pool version cannot be greater than the control plane version.
 For more information see [upgrading a node pool](https://docs.microsoft.com/azure/aks/use-multiple-node-pools#upgrade-a-node-pool).
 * **osDiskSizeGB**: int: OS Disk Size in GB to be used to specify the disk size for every machine in the master/agent pool.
 If you specify 0, it will apply the default osDisk size according to the vmSize specified.
-* **osDiskType**: 'Ephemeral' | 'Managed': The default is 'Ephemeral' if the VM supports it and has a cache disk larger than the requested OSDiskSizeGB.
+* **osDiskType**: 'Ephemeral' | 'Managed' | string: The default is 'Ephemeral' if the VM supports it and has a cache disk larger than the requested OSDiskSizeGB.
 Otherwise, defaults to 'Managed'.
 May not be changed after creation.
 For more information see [Ephemeral OS](https://docs.microsoft.com/azure/aks/cluster-configuration#ephemeral-os).
-* **osSKU**: 'CBLMariner' | 'Ubuntu': Specifies an OS SKU.
+* **osSKU**: 'CBLMariner' | 'Ubuntu' | string: Specifies an OS SKU.
 This value must not be specified if OSType is Windows.
-* **osType**: 'Linux' | 'Windows': The operating system type.
+* **osType**: 'Linux' | 'Windows' | string: The operating system type.
 The default is Linux.
 * **podSubnetID**: string: If omitted, pod IPs are statically assigned on the node subnet (see vnetSubnetID for more details).
 This is of the form: /subscriptions/{subscriptionId}/resourceGroups/{resourceGroupName}/providers/Microsoft.Network/virtualNetworks/{virtualNetworkName}/subnets/{subnetName}
 * **powerState**: [PowerState](#powerstate) (ReadOnly): Describes the Power State of the cluster
 * **provisioningState**: string (ReadOnly): The current deployment or provisioning state.
 * **proximityPlacementGroupID**: string: The ID for Proximity Placement Group.
-* **scaleDownMode**: 'Deallocate' | 'Delete': Describes how VMs are added to or removed from Agent Pools.
+* **scaleDownMode**: 'Deallocate' | 'Delete' | string: Describes how VMs are added to or removed from Agent Pools.
 See [billing states](https://docs.microsoft.com/azure/virtual-machines/states-billing).
-* **scaleSetEvictionPolicy**: 'Deallocate' | 'Delete': The eviction policy specifies what to do with the VM when it is evicted.
+* **scaleSetEvictionPolicy**: 'Deallocate' | 'Delete' | string: The eviction policy specifies what to do with the VM when it is evicted.
 The default is Delete.
 For more information about eviction see [spot VMs](https://docs.microsoft.com/azure/virtual-machines/spot-vms)
-* **scaleSetPriority**: 'Regular' | 'Spot': The Virtual Machine Scale Set priority.
+* **scaleSetPriority**: 'Regular' | 'Spot' | string: The Virtual Machine Scale Set priority.
 * **spotMaxPrice**: int: Possible values are any decimal value greater than zero or -1 which indicates the willingness to pay any on-demand price.
 For more details on spot pricing, see [spot VMs pricing](https://docs.microsoft.com/azure/virtual-machines/spot-vms#pricing)
 * **tags**: [ManagedClusterAgentPoolProfilePropertiesTags](#managedclusteragentpoolprofilepropertiestags): The tags to be persisted on the agent pool virtual machine scale set.
-* **type**: 'AvailabilitySet' | 'VirtualMachineScaleSets': The type of Agent Pool.
+* **type**: 'AvailabilitySet' | 'VirtualMachineScaleSets' | string: The type of Agent Pool.
 * **upgradeSettings**: [AgentPoolUpgradeSettings](#agentpoolupgradesettings): Settings for upgrading an agentpool
 * **vmSize**: string: VM size availability varies by region.
 If a node contains insufficient compute resources (memory, cpu, etc) pods might fail to run correctly.
 For more details on restricted VM sizes, see: https://docs.microsoft.com/azure/aks/quotas-skus-regions
 * **vnetSubnetID**: string: If this is not specified, a VNET and subnet will be generated and used.
 If no podSubnetID is specified, this applies to nodes and pods, otherwise it applies to just nodes.
 This is of the form: /subscriptions/{subscriptionId}/resourceGroups/{resourceGroupName}/providers/Microsoft.Network/virtualNetworks/{virtualNetworkName}/subnets/{subnetName}